ArnavMishra04/weather-webapp/README.md

 It allows users to search for weather information by city name, toggle between °C and °F, and fetch weather using their current geolocation.
 The app also features dynamic background images based on the weather condition!

-📸 Preview
-(Optional: Add a screenshot here later if you want!)

 ✨ Features
 🔎 Search by City Name